LaviIonas/ocr_playground/README.md

 `Highest Yield: 98%`

-# Section 5: a string of handwritten numbers
+# Section 5: generating new data from MNIST (sequence of digits)

 ## Workflow
 ```
-- Take an image of multiple handwritten numbers
+- Take individual digits and slap them together in a row
-- Break them down
+- Take that row of digits and place them on a new larger canvas chaotically
-- Analyze and predict
+- Output a new type of data for future ROI analysis
 ```